stephan-klein/supersonic/docs/supersonic/guides/data/other-data-providers/index.md

 <img class="tutorial-image" src="/img/guides/data_parse_provider.png">

 From this point on, configuring the resources proceeds simillarly as in the case of the rest of the providers.

-The process of definig a Kimono backend is simillar to the above.
-You just need the api key from your app's Kimono web site!

 ## Custom REST backend